Jeusto/jeusto.com-old/readme.md

 # Personal website

-First version of my website/portfolio made with Next.js & Chakra ui.
+First version of my website/portfolio made with Next.js, Mongo db & Chakra ui.
 It has a perfect score on Lighthouse for desktop.

 Visit here: https://www.jeusto.me/